Shreelata Rao Seshadri ~ President

 K S James ~ Secretary

-James is currently the Professor of Population Studies, at the Centre for the Study of Regional Development, Jawaharlal Nehru University, New Delhi.
-Prior to joining JNU in 2016, he was professor and head of the Population Research Centre, Institute for Social and Economic Change (ISEC) in Bangalore.
+James is the Director and Senior Professor at International Institute for Population Sciences (IIPS).
+Prior to joining IIPS as Director, he was the Professor of Population Studies, at the Centre for the Study of Regional Development, Jawaharlal Nehru University, New Delhi, Professor and Head of the Population Research Centre, Institute for Social and Economic Change (ISEC), Bangalore.
 He has worked extensively on demographic changes with the focus on population and development issues.
 His areas of interest include demographic and health transition, aging issues and migration.
 He has published widely on demographic transition and demographic dividend in India and his paper on the implications of demographic changes in India is published in Science in November 2011.
 He has been a visiting fellow at the Harvard Centre for Population and Development, Harvard University, USA, International Institute for Applied System Analysis (IIASA), Austria, London School of Economics, UK, and INED, Paris.

 Subrata Mukherjee ~ Joint Secretary